 Ruth has been combating human trafficking since 2007.
 She launched Washington Engage’s community coalition initiative in 2013 and is currently focusing on protecting youth from sex trafficking.
 In addition to degrees in Psychology and Education, she holds a Masters in Social Justice from Loyola University Chicago.
-Ruth currently shares the Interim Executive Director position and serves as Education Director, overseeing the Youth Education Program.
+Ruth currently serves as Education Director, overseeing the Youth Education Program.

 Morgan volunteers with Washington Engage as Policy & Advocacy Associate and Volunteer Coordinator.
 She earned her degree in Political Science at University of Washington and currently works for Washington State School Directors’ Association.
 Prior to her time in Olympia, Morgan worked for Alaska Network on Domestic Violence and Sexual Assault, a non-profit based in southeast Alaska.
 Morgan enjoys Husky football, reading and hiking.